Louisa Chirico

 Louisa Chirico (born May 16, 1996) is an American tennis player.
 On 24 October 2016, she reached her best singles ranking of world No. 58.
 On 6 March 2017, she peaked at No. 184 in the WTA doubles rankings.

 Chirico has won seven singles titles and two doubles titles on the ITF Women's Circuit.
 Her best performance in singles at a Grand Slam tournament was reaching the second round at the 2016 French Open.

 Personal life

-She is of Korean descent through her mother.
+Chirico comes from Harrison, New York, and is of Korean descent through her mother.

-She comes from Harrison, New York.

-Career
+Career highlights

 Early years

 Partnering Jan Abaza, Chirico won her first 50k tournament at the 2013 Melbourne Pro Classic, defeating Asia Muhammad and Allie Will in the final.

 2015: Major debut

-She made her major main-draw debut at the 2015 French Open after being awarded a wildcard into the event by the USTA.
+She made her major main-draw debut at the 2015 French Open, after being awarded a wildcard into the event by the USTA.
 She lost in the first round to the ninth seed Ekaterina Makarova, in straight sets.

-Chirico won her first WTA Tour match at the Washington Open where she defeated Heather Watson.
+Chirico won her first WTA Tour match at the Washington Open defeating Heather Watson.